ktaylor63/southeast/site/content/our-services/dam-removals.md

 In some cases where the costs of maintaining a dam outweigh its benefits, a decision is made to remove it.
 Dam removal is a planning process that can often take several years and be expensive.
 However, the safety and environmental benefits are priceless.
 In most instances, rivers heal quickly, and it’s hard to realize that a dam once blocked the river.

-The FWS is working with landowners and other partners to help remove (decommission) dams, large and small, to reconnect wildlife passages and restore habitat.
+The U.S. Fish and Wildlife Service is working with landowners and other partners to help remove (decommission) dams, large and small, to reconnect wildlife passages and restore habitat.
 Decommissioning provides an opportunity to restore a river’s health and return it to its natural, free-flowing state.

 ## Other Resources